 liferay-portlet.xml file, your custom portlet

-will appear in the list of portlets available when creating a WSRP producer.
+appears in the list of portlets available to WSRP producers.
+Congratulations!

-Next, we’ll learn how to remotely access Liferay services.
+Next, you’ll learn how to remotely access Liferay services.